jmangt/test-driven-puppet/rspec.md

 Rspec expects your to place your files under a `specs` directory directly in your projects root.
 And each test file has to be named in the `*_spec.rb` form.

-An example for describing a DOG SUBJECT would look like this:
+An example for describing a DOG would look like this:

 ```ruby
 # dogs/spec/dog_spec.rb